-For P6.0 of STI Prioritization, the Greenville Urban Area MPO submitted Highway, Bicycle & Pedestrian and Aviation mode projects only.
-Highway and bicycle & pedestrian projects will utilize all five (5) of the below defined criteria.
-Aviation projects will be scored using only the three defined qualitative criteria (plan consistency, multimodal support and economic development support) for scoring.
+For P7.0 of STI Prioritization, the Greenville Urban Area MPO submitted projects for five modes of transportation, outline by SPOT within our region (highway, bicycle-pedestrian, rail, aviation, and public transit).
+Highway, Transit, and Bicycle & Pedestrian projects will utilize all five (5) of the below defined criteria.
+Aviation, Rail projects will be scored using only the three defined qualitative criteria (plan consistency, multi-modal support and economic development support) for scoring.

-Prioritization 6.0 Safety Score: The Prioritization 6.0 Safety Score defined and calculated with the purpose of measuring existing crashes along/at a project and calculate future safety benefits.
+Prioritization 7.0 Safety Score: The Prioritization 7.0 Safety Score defined and calculated with the purpose of measuring existing crashes along/at a project and calculate future safety benefits.
 This criteria only applies to highway and bicycle & pedestrian mode projects.
-Aviation mode projects will not utilize this criteria.

-Prioritization 6.0 Accessibility/Connectivity Score: The Prioritization 6.0 Accessibility/Connectivity Score defined and calculated with the purpose of improving access opportunity in rural and less affluent areas and improving interconnectivity of the transportation network.
+Prioritization 7.0 Accessibility/Connectivity Score: The Prioritization 7.0 Accessibility/Connectivity Score defined and calculated with the purpose of improving access opportunity in rural and less affluent areas and improving interconnectivity of the transportation network.
 This criteria only applies to highway and bicycle & pedestrian mode projects.
-Aviation mode projects will not utilize this criteria.

 Plan Consistency: a qualitative yes or no question to establish whether a proposed project is found in any currently adopted plan (Comprehensive Transportation Plan (CTP); Metropolitan Transportation Plan (MTP); or any locally adopted plan).
-This qualitative criteria will be applied to all modes of P6.0 submitted projects
+This qualitative criteria will be applied to all modes of P7.0 submitted projects

-Multi-Modal Support: a qualitative yes or no question to establish whether a highway project incorporates and/or connects bicycle, pedestrian or transit accommodations, and is based on the project description.
-For non-highway (bicycle & pedestrian and aviation) projects, a yes or no is based on whether a project is within one (1) mile of a commercial service airport (passenger and/or freight), public bus system stop and/or hub, Port, sidewalks and/or bike lanes, or intermodal freight terminal.
+Multi-Modal Support: a qualitative measure of a project's support of multi-modal transportation, to establish whether a project incorporates and/or connects bicycle, pedestrian, or transit accommodations based on the project description.
+This category will assign points based on no support (0 points), moderate support (2 points), or significant support (4 points) as determined by locally adopted plans and community goals.
+It will also be based on whether a project is within one (1) mile of a commercial service airport (passenger and/or freight), public bus system stop and/or hub, sidewalks and/or bike lanes, or intermodal freight terminal.
 This qualitative criteria will be applied to all modes of submitted projects.

 Economic Development Support: a qualitative measure of a project's support within the transportation network of local/regional economic development goals or objectives; or a connection of two or more economically significant areas or routes in the project vicinity that will support local/regional economic development goals or objectives.
 This category will assign points based on no support (0 points), moderate support (2 points), or significant support (4 points) as determined by locally adopted plans and community goals.
 Level of support, if any, shall be determined by the TCC and TAC.
-This qualitative criteria will be applied to all modes of P6.0 submitted projects.
+This qualitative criteria will be applied to all modes of P7.0 submitted projects.

-Criteria 0 Points 1 Points 2 Points 3 Points 4 Points Prioritization 6.0 Safety Score This criteria is not applicable for Aviation mode projects.
-0-19 20-39 40-59 60-79 80 or above Prioritization 6.0 Accessibility/Connectivity Score This criteria is not applicable for Aviation mode projects.
-0-19 20-39 40-59 60-79 80 or above Plan Consistency Applicable for all modes No, project not contained in an adopted plan Yes, project is contained in an adopted plan Multi-Modal Support Applicable for all modes No, project does not include any multi-modal support as defined above.
-Yes, project does include multi- modal support as defined above.
+Criteria 0 Points 1 Points 2 Points 3 Points 4 Points Prioritization 7.0 Safety Score This criteria is not applicable for Aviation mode projects.
+0-19 20-39 40-59 60-79 80 or above

+Prioritization 7.0 Accessibility/Connectivity Score This criteria is not applicable for Aviation mode projects.
+0-19 20-39 40-59 60-79 80 or above Plan Consistency Applicable for all modes No, project not contained in an adopted plan Yes, project is contained in an adopted plan Multi-Modal Support Applicable for all modes None, project does not include any multi-modal support as defined above.
+Moderate Yes, project does include Significant multi- modal support as defined above.
 Economic Development Support Applicable for all modes None Moderate Significant